Rangi Mawhete: Political career

 He was a member of the Legislative Council for two terms from 9 March 1936 to 8 March 1950.

-In the 1959 Queen's Birthday Honours, Mawhete was appointed an Officer of the Order of the British Empire for services to the Māori people.
+In 1953, Mawhete was awarded the Queen Elizabeth II Coronation Medal.
+In the 1959 Queen's Birthday Honours, he was appointed an Officer of the Order of the British Empire, for services to the Māori people.

+Death

+He died in Palmerston North on 24 July 1961 and was buried in Terrace End Cemetery.